zzzprojects/learn-orm/tutorials/vb-net/constants.md

 # Constants

-The constants refer to fixed values that the program may not alter during its execution and these values are also known as literals.
+The constants refer to fixed values that the program may not alter during its execution, and these values are also known as literals.

  - Constants store values that, as the name implies, remain constant throughout the execution of an application.
  - Constants can be of any of the basic data types like an integer constant, a floating constant, a character constant, or a string literal.
- - The constants are treated just like regular variables except that their values cannot be modified after their definition.
+ - The constants are treated just like regular variables, except that their values cannot be modified after their definition.

 ## Constant Declaration